EchterAlsFake/xnxx_api/README/Documentation.md

 # This will save the video in the current working directory with the filename "IdontKnow.mp4"
 ```

 ### Custom Callback for downloading videos

 You may want to specify a custom callback for downloading videos.
 Luckily for you, I made it as easy as
 possible :)

 1. Create a callback function, which takes `pos` and `total` as arguments.
-2. `pos` represents the current amount of downloaded segments
+2. `pos` represents the current number of downloaded segments
-3. `total` represents the total amount of segments
+3. `total` represents the total number of segments

 Here's an example: